-WWE Rumors: Details On Roman Reigns’ Arrest, As Shawn Michaels Gives Him Advice
+WWE Rumors: Details On Roman Reigns’ Arrest As Shawn Michaels Gives Him Advice

 — WWE (@WWE) March 14, 2017

-Finally, the latest WWE rumors from Give Me Sport, AJ Styles — who is already in a world of a mess thanks to the claims that he was “fired” from the WWE, though it remains to be seen if this is the real deal or if this is just a sign that he’s being traded to Raw — had a lot to say about the claims that he “carried” Roman Reigns and John Cena.
+Finally, the latest WWE rumors from Give Me Sport, AJ Styles — who is already in a world of a mess thanks to the claims that he was “fired” from the WWE, although it remains to be seen if this is the real deal or if this is just a sign that he’s being traded to Raw — had a lot to say about the claims that he “carried” Roman Reigns and John Cena.

 On Reigns, he said that he was simply “doing his part.”